alexk99/the_router/quagga_bgp.md

 ## Using a separate network namespace

-Since linux host running TheRouter can be used for running other network related programs (for example dhcpd, radius, etc..) that use different NICs and network routes it would be very convinient to separate linux network stack and the TheRouter network enviroment completly.
+Since linux host running TheRouter can be used for running other network related programs (for example dhcpd, radius, etc..) that use different NICs and network different routes it would be very convinient to completly separate linux network stack and the TheRouter network enviroment.
 Linux network namespace is ideal solution for that task.
-TheRouter and Quagga/FRR will be running an one network space and linux and all programs it hosts will be running in the default network namespace.
-Therefore the dynamic routes that Quagga/FRR creates for TheRouter will be in the dedicate routing table and will not mess with linux routes.
+TheRouter and Quagga/FRR will be running in one network space and linux and all standart programs it hosts will be running in the default network namespace.
+Therefore the dynamic routes that Quagga/FRR creates for TheRouter will be installed in the dedicated routing table and will not mess with linux routes.

-First, a network namespace should be created.
+First, a network namespace should be created:

 	ip netns add tr

-Second, run TheRouter and Quagga/FRR components (bgpd, ospfd, zebra) in the created namespace "tr" by using the following prexix for a startup command:
+Second, TheRouter and Quagga/FRR components (bgpd, ospfd, zebra) should be started in the created namespace "tr" by using the following prexix for a startup command:

 	ip netns exec tr <command>

-For example, in order to run TheRouter in the "tr" network namespace it should be started using the command:
+For example, in order to run TheRouter in the network namespace named "tr" TheRouter should be started using the command:

 	ip netns exec tr \<route_path>\the_router --proc-type=primary -c 0xF --lcores=...

-Also, note than rcli command should be also executed in the "tr" namespace.
+Also, note that rcli and telnet command for confiring TheRouter and Quagga should be also executed in the "tr" namespace.
-So, it's very convinient to define a bash variable and use it instead of typing 'ip netns exec tr' before rcli.
+So, it's very convinient to define a bash variable and use it instead of typing 'ip netns exec tr' each time.

 	export rvrf="ip netns exec tr"
-	$rvrf ip link set up dev rkni_v3
+	$rvrf rcli sh ip route
+	$rvrf telnet localhost bgpd

 ## Quagga/FRR configuring